Genetic Neuromuscular Disorders

 Key Points

-• Risdiplam (Evrysdi): oral small-molecule SMN2 splicing modifier; promotes exon 7 inclusion in SMN2 mRNA, increasing full-length SMN protein; approved FDA 2020 for patients ≥2 months; advantage of oral administration and CNS + peripheral tissue distribution
+- Risdiplam (Evrysdi): oral small-molecule SMN2 splicing modifier; promotes exon 7 inclusion in SMN2 mRNA, increasing full-length SMN protein; approved FDA 2020 (originally ≥2 months; expanded 2022 to include neonates); advantage of oral administration and CNS + peripheral tissue distribution

 A newborn is identified on expanded NBS with absent SMN1 exon 7 copy number.
 She is currently asymptomatic.
 The parents ask about prognosis and treatment.
 The most accurate statement is: